 10. Strengthening Parents’ Skills

-How should the PSP describe advocacy to a parent?
+How should the FPS describe advocacy to a parent?

 A. Advocacy is supporting a cause to produce a desired change